Skip to main content Skip to local navigation

 AP/ANTH 4240 3.00 Nature, Culture, Power: The Anthropology of Environment

-This represents just one of the ways that climate change inequitably impacts different peoples around the globe.
-Recognizing that the burden of the climate crisis is intersectional, this course examines how colonialism, race, class, gender, and disability intersect with the material effects of a warming climate.
+This represents just one of the ways that climate change inequitably impacts different people around the globe.
+Recognizing the burden of the climate crisis is intersectional, this course examines how colonialism, race, class, gender, and disability intersect with the material effects of a warming climate.
 It interrogates power dynamics within the fight to save the planet, asking who holds the cards in climate politics.
 But, recognizing that solutions to the climate crisis are also intersectional, the course looks at different visions for environmental and political transformation coming out of diverse climate justice movements.
 Featuring a cross-section of ethnographic case studies, we ask how anthropologists, activists, and local communities might work together for a more just and sustainable world.

-Course Director: E. Feltes - erfeltes@yorku.ca
+Course Director (Fall 2024): E. Feltes – erfeltes@yorku.ca

 Categories: